 Rick Steves says it’s time to go to Greece and we’re going to Ithaca for our June Greek Island Yoga Retreat.
 Thanks for the validation Rick Steves!
 Greece is cheaper than ever.
 According to Rick Steves article in USA Today “Hotel prices are down, the normally warm Greek hospitality has ratcheted up a few notches, and roads outside of Athens are essentially traffic-free, as higher gas prices have caused locals to cut down on inessential driving.
 The downsides (shorter hours at sights, reduced long-distance bus service, occasional strikes) are noticeable, but not reason enough for you to postpone a trip.
 All the things you’re looking for in a trip to Greece — mouthwatering food, deep-blue water, striking scenery and the thrill of connecting with ancient history — are all here waiting for you … at a cheaper price.”

-Summer 2016 we’re hosting our Pure Bliss Greek Island Yoga Retreat on the serene island of Ithaca at the brand new Itha108 from June 25- July 2, 2016.
-And we’re offering the retreat at an awesome price (starting at $1010 USD).
+Summer 2020 we’re hosting our Luxury Greek Island Yoga Retreat on the serene island of Lefkada at the gorgeous Urania Villas from June 27- July 6, 2020.
+And we’re offering the retreat at an awesome price (starting at $2298 USD).

 Are you traveling to Greece this summer?
 Here is a little travel advice summarized from the numerous articles I’ve read.